Azure-Samples/data-migration-sql/CLI/sql-server-to-sql-vm-fileshare.md

 We will be using these authkeys to register the service on Integration Runtime. `az datamigration register-integration-runtime` expects the following parameters:

-- *AuthKey*: Authkey of the SQL Migration Service you want to register on IR.
+- *AuthKey*: Authkey of the Database Migration Service you want to register on IR.
 - *Integration Runtime Path*: If the IR is not installed, you can pass its .MSI path as parameter to this command.

 In the following example, we pass the previously obtained authkeys and the path of Integration Runtime .MSI to install Integration Runtime and register the service on it.